-3.5.2.1 Doctor of Philosophy
+3.5.2 Conditions for the Degree of:

-- The Senate may dispense with the requirement as to supervision in the case of a candidate who a) holds an appointment as a member of the full-time academic staff of the University. - The Senate may permit a candidate to conduct her/his research outside the University for such b) portions of the prescribed period and in such manner as the Senate may determine.
+- a) The Senate may dispense with the requirement as to supervision in the case of a candidate who holds an appointment as a member of the full-time academic staff of the University. - b) The Senate may permit a candidate to conduct her/his research outside the University for such portions of the prescribed period and in such manner as the Senate may determine.